jmcook1186/biosnicar-py/README.md

 BioOptical_model.py and Algae_GO.py are used to generate new optical properties for algae to include in BioSNICAR_GO.
 There should be sufficient in-script annotations to guide this process, although it is not suggested to apply purely theoretical optical properties in real scientific use-cases without some empirical "ground-truthing" as there are few published datasets for the MAC of snow and glacier algae to verify them against.
 In BioSNICAR_GO the glacier algal optical properties were empirically measured by Williamson et al (2020: PNAS) using data from the Black and Bloom project.

-# Known bugs and gotchas

-1) Diffuse + Eddington:

-The combination of Eddington 2-stream approximation and diffuse incident radiation causes the albedo to go negative at wavelengths > ~1.4 um.
-Recommend using quadature or hemispheric mean approximations when diffuse incident radiation is required.

-2) SZA limits

-The two stream aproximation seems to fall apart at high zenith angles (>~0.57).
-This is common to all versions of SNICAR and is explained in Toon et al. (1989).

-3) Snow algae

-While glacier algae MACs have been determined empirically, there is only a hypothetical snow algae with potentially realistic pigemnt concentrations derived from the literature.
-A more accurate, empirically-derived set of single scattering optical properties for real snow algae is needed.

 # Unit Testing